 There are a few extra features on the F80.
 The hose can be bent to use as a 90-degree wand.
 There are two floor type settings: the 'Floor' setting and 'Carpet' setting.
 The main head and wand need to be attached to use the settings.

 There are also two power settings.
 'ION Power' is the default mode while 'ION Boost' is the more powerful mode and is on for one minute at time, which isn't very useful if you need to vacuum a carpeted room.
 You can change these power settings at any time, even if you're using the vacuum has a handheld.

-The ION F80, model numbers IF281C, only comes with a few tools.
+This variant of the Shark ION F80 only comes with a few tools.
 The main brushroll can't be removed but the soft brushroll can.
 However, other variants come with more tools.